Impact of embedded $^{163}$Ho on the performance of the transition-edge sensor microcalorimeters of the HOLMES experiment: isotope embedding

 Arrays 1 and 2 (see Section\,\ref{sec:exp_meth}) differ in their ion implantation protocols.
 Array 1 was ion-implanted with a single central shot, targeting a nominal peak activity of approximately 4\,Bq.
 Array 2 received four implantation shots, designed to achieve a more uniform activity distribution with a nominal maximum of about 2\,Bq.
-Due to the unavoidable sputtering effect of the ion beam, SRIM simulations indicate that the actual detector activity should saturate at around 2\,Bq.
+Due to the unavoidable sputtering effect of the ion beam, SRIM simulations indicate that the actual detector activity should saturate at around 2\,Bq for a $180\times180$\,\mum$^2$ gold absorber and an ion beam energy of 30\,keV.
 However, for reasons not yet fully understood, the highest measured activity was approximately 1\,Bq.
 Each beam shot was performed with \Ho\ ion currents of approximately 10\,nA for several thousand seconds.